Yemeni prisoners say Emirati officers sexually torture them | Taiwan News

 "In some cases, they rape the detainee, film him while raping, use it as a way to force him to work for them," he said.
 He spoke on condition of anonymity, because of security concerns.

-"We hope for a clear answer," Khanna said.
-"This is not the American way of doing business."
+Amnesty International said it had also documented "systematic grave violations" in UAE-run prisons in Yemen.
+Responding to the AP report, the group said it was "shocking" that U.S. officials "continue to dismiss these credible allegations."

-The U.S. provides arms worth billions of dollars in addition to logistical and intelligence support to the Saudi-led coalition.
-The U.S. has also intensified its drone campaign against al-Qaida and the Islamic State group in Yemen.
-The Pentagon has said that American forces are helping UAE and Yemeni forces in driving al-Qaida militants from southern Yemeni cities.
+Kristine Beckerle, a researcher for Human Rights Watch in Yemen, said her group had also documented abuses.
+"U.S. claims that they found no evidence of detainee abuse shows they weren't looking very hard," she said.

-The war has left over 10,000 people dead, displaced millions, and pushed the already poor country to the edge of famine.
+Yemen's war has left over 10,000 people dead, displaced millions, and pushed the already poor country to the edge of famine .

-Yet instead of restoring Hadi's power in the southern Yemen regions liberated from the Houthis, Saudi Arabia kept President Hadi in Riyadh for more than a year.
+After Houthi rebels forced out the government of President Abed Rabbo Mansour Hadi, he fled to Riyadh, where the Saudi government kept him for more than a year.
 He was only allowed to return to Yemen Thursday at the beginning of an offensive led by the UAE to take control of the major port city of Hodeida, the key entry point for humanitarian aid.

 The UAE's control over southern Yemen, and the prisons, has left many Yemenis worried that innocent civilians are being pushed into the arms of the very extremists that Emirati forces claim they are fighting.